Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 Debugging is the process of identifying and fixing the problem's root cause.

-Debugging is an important part of making software, it requires unique skills and steps.
+Debugging is an important part of making software; it requires unique skills and steps.

 These skills include spotting patterns, understanding computer code, and spotting common mistakes.